RikkaApps/websites/storage_redirect/guide/compatibility/miui.md

 ### Solution

 1. Enter "App Info" of "Storage Isolation"
-2. Tap "Other permissions" (for mainland China version of MIUI is "Permissions")
+2. Tap "Other permissions" (for mainland China version of MIUI is "Permission" or "Permission management")
 3. Change "Show interface in background" to "Allow"

 For files that cannot be opened, you may also need to allow "Display pop-up window while in the background" for the app responsible for opening the file.